pgguru/pg_kaboom/README.md

 - `fill-pgwal` :: allocate all of the space inside the $PGDATA/pg_wal directory

+- `restart` :: do a fast restart of the server

 - `rm-pgdata` :: do a `rm -Rf $PGDATA`

 - `segfault` :: cause a segfault in the server process